+Ensuring stable operation.
 A significant obstacle to the long-term usage of flexible PPG sensors is their insufficient operational stability under ambient conditions.
-Due to the reaction of constituent organic molecules in LEDs and PDs with water and oxygen molecules in the air, particularly at the electrode interface, the PPG signal quality can significantly deteriorate over time (Figure 3a).
-Yokota et al. (2016) used a passivation layer consisting of SiON and Parylene in their photonic sensor that showed stable operation for up to 4 days.
+Due to the reaction of constituent organic molecules in LEDs and PDs with water and oxygen molecules in the air, particularly at the electrode interface, the PPG signal quality can significantly deteriorate over time (figure 3(a)).
+Yokota et al (2016) used a passivation layer consisting of SiON and Parylene in their photonic sensor that showed stable operation for up to 4 d.
 This duration is still very low compared to inorganic PPG sensors.
 Particularly for OLEDs, the degradation is accelerated by high-brightness operation.